Trump plugs son’s book while accusing Bidens of self-dealing

 The Justice Department has argued that the president’s tweets represent official statements from the White House.

-Biden’s campaign did respond to a request for comment.
+Biden’s campaign did not respond to a request for comment.

 Follow Colvin on Twitter at https://twitter.com/colvinj